Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Congruence of blocks and conjugate partitions

 We confirm that this has the effect of negating the $3$, which was indeed in position $i=2$ from the right.
 Moreover, we have the differences $(5,\neg{3},\neg{4}) - (5,3,\neg{4}) = (0,\neg{6},0)$ and $(5,\bbox,\neg{3},\neg{4}) - (5,3,\bbox,\neg{4}) = (0,\neg{1},\neg{1},\neg{1},\neg{1},\neg{1},\neg{1},0)$.

-\textbf{Case 2: adding a non-diagonal box.} Suppose that $[\Phi_w]$ is obtained by adding the $j$th non-diagonal box to the $i$th row of $[\Phi_v]$, which we assume is the bottom row.
-This box corresponds to the root $\ep_{n+1-i} + \ep_{n+1-i-j}$.
-It follows from Lemma~\ref{lemma:w-dot-lambda} that $w(\la'+\rho')$ is obtained by subtracting $1$ from the $i$th and $(i+j)$th coordinates of $v(\la'+\rho')$, counting from the right.
+\textbf{Case 2: adding a non-diagonal box.} Suppose that $[\Phi_w]_{\la'}$ is obtained by adding the $j$th non-diagonal box to the $i$th row of $[\Phi_v]_{\la'}$, which we assume is the bottom row.
+This box corresponds to the root $\ep_{n+1-i} + \ep_{n+1-i-j}$, and by the proof of Lemma~\ref{lemma:pi'} the entry in this box is 1.
+Thus by~\eqref{w-dot as boxes}, $w(\la'+\rho')$ is obtained from $v(\la'+\rho')$ by subtracting $1 \cdot (\ep_{n+1-i} + \ep_{n+1-i-j})$, that is, subtracting 1 from the $i$th and $(i+j)$th coordinates from the right.
 We claim (but we reserve for the proof) that these coordinates are necessarily $\neg{j+k}$ and $j+k+1$, which are therefore transposed and negated by our subtraction.
 In our current example where $k=2$, these two coordinates are $\neg{j+2}$ and $j+3$.
 In Figure~\ref{fig:example conjugates Type II}, we thus have

 Therefore, on one hand, ignoring the $\bbox$ in~\eqref{add to bottom row} gives us